Theatre Arts Courses

 to scenery through intense practical assignments.
 Emphasis is placed on communication

 through drafting, rendering, and modeling.
 Prerequisite: THEA 2110 or ART 1151.

 THEA 3381 Lighting Design

-A study of the lighting design process.
-Students will apply the principles of design to lighting through intense practical assignments.
-Prerequisite: THEA 2110 or ART 1151.
+design to lighting through intense practical assignments.
+Prerequisite: THEA 2110

 THEA 3385 Costume Design